 Kocowa which stands for Korean Contents Wave is a relatively new streaming service from the ‘big 3’ Korean broadcast stations, MBC, KBS, and SBS.
 Seeing the global growth of such sites as Drama Fever, which had over 8 million monthly active viewers in the US in 2015, it decided that it would be better to stream Korean content straight from the source rather than through 3rd party sites.
 As of this time Kocowa seems to be only available in North America, although they have stated it will be available in other markets in the future.

 Being new there’s still some controversy and confusion as to how much it will impact other streaming sites such as Drama Fever and Viki.
 So far it looks like Drama Fever will lose some shows, while Viki has been able to add an option to watch Kocowa content through their service.
+(For some people the Viki Pass Plus may be the best option.)
 Right now it may be personal choice and loyalty that keeps people viewing the sites they know and are familiar with.
 I’ve been a little disappointed with Drama Fever lately so I’ve enjoyed the advent of Kocowa.
 Yes I realize that this is a which came first, the chicken or the egg situation, but since things are what they are, I’ve added Kocowa to the sites I subscribe to for Korean content.

 I’ve been watching some of the variety shows not available on DF or Viki and for ease of access and how quickly the latest episodes are translated Kocowa definitely gets a thumbs up.
 (Note: Netflix has surprisingly beefed up their selection of variety shows to include Chef And My Fridge and some episodes of Men On A Mission.
 Plus they are also showing some Korean dramas as Netflix Originals, such as the enjoyable Man To Man.)